 They say Gemini have a dual personality and you can never know which side of personality you are facing.
 Well, I don’t agree with everything they say about my zodiac sign but I can’t deny that I’m often indecisive and restless.
 I am always questioning my own decisions.
 The permanent oscillation between right and wrong could be annoying, believe me.
-And you don’t want to go shopping with me – my hesitation with two absolutely identical shirts will freak you out.
+And you don’t want to go shopping with me – my hesitation with two absolutely identical shirts will drive you mad.

 So why bother with plans when I have such a dual nature?
 I’m kidding, of course.
 I’m not that wavering all the time.
-But it’s true, Gemini do have trouble sticking to a single plan.
+But it’s true, Geminis do have trouble sticking to a single plan.
 Therefore, planning diligently is useless.
 Period.

 And my blogging plans?
 I have none.
 Why not make it a full-time job, double my traffic, triple my readership?
 Hm, I don’t know… We’ll see how it goes.
 I still have that passion for writing, and I still have those moments when I don’t like my blog.
 No plans.
 I’ll keep doing it because I enjoy it.